Three simple ways to refresh your data management practices

 1. Educate yourself and your staff about the HIPAA/HITECH Final Rule

-If you handle protected health information (PHI), then you need to familiarize yourself with the HIPAA/HITECH Final Rule which has been in effect as of March 2013.
-The Final Rule describes new security standards for managing PHI and outlines important modifications to the Breach Notification Rule.
+If you handle protected health information (PHI), familiarize yourself with the HIPAA/HITECH Final Rule that describes security standards for managing PHI and outlines important modifications to the Breach Notification Rule.
 Educating yourself can help you better prepare to meet the requirements.

 2. Improve documentation